Taking a trip from Porto to Matosinhos?

 It’s also a great photo spot, so make sure to take your camera with you!

-It is 215 steps to the top and as of January 2024, the elevator is not in operation.
+You need to climb 215 steps to get to the top.
+As of January 2024, the elevator is not in operation.
 Entrance fees vary.

 The Igreja Paroquial do Senhor Bom Jesus de Matosinhos stands as a remarkable landmark, blending history and spirituality in the heart of the city.